aws-samples/cdk-assume-role-credential-plugin/README.md

 - `cdk-readOnlyRole` (for read only operations)
 - `cdk-writeRole` (for write operations)

-If you would like to privide your own custom values you can do so through setting context values.
+If you would like to provide your own custom values you can do so through setting context values.

 The plugin will look for two context keys, which can either be set in the `cdk.context.json` file or via the `--context` option on the cli.